kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 And I’d say, “The fact that I don’t like the performative parenting culture doesn’t mean I need to stay away from the schools these parents apply to.
 You do you, I do me.
 Totally different thing.”

-I think schools have their own job to do and it is the parent’s job to find a school that fits into what they want.
+I think schools have their own job to do, and it is the parents' job to find a school that fits into what they want.

 What I hate seeing is how the definition of achievements has been twisted.